-01 TRANSPORTATION STUDIES
+600-01 TRANSPORTATION STUDIES

 - 1. Collect traffic data including: average daily traffic, turning movements, vehicle delays, travel times, measured traffic patterns, road characteristics, and accident histories.
 Land-use, zoning, and utility factors will be used to help determine future travel needs. - 2.
-Analyze each transportation subarea or corridor as to how it fits into the current network and Transportation Plan long range network using travel demands measured during the study and travel demands projected twenty-five (25) years into the future.

-- 3. Analyze alternative short- and long- range improvements to each subarea or corridor to determine the types of upgrade, if any that will be most appropriate for the anticipated travel needs. - 4.
+Analyze each transportation subarea or corridor as to how it fits into the current network and Transportation Plan long range network using travel demands measured during the study and travel demands projected twenty-five (25) years into the future. - 3.
+Analyze alternative short- and long- range improvements to each subarea or corridor to determine the types of upgrade, if any that will be most appropriate for the anticipated travel needs. - 4.
 Prepare the transportation studies document containing the specified data, analyses, and suggested street/network improvements.
 Obtain local endorsement for each study document and submit it to INDOT and FHWA. - 5.
 Submit proposed short-range/maintenance improvements to the appropriate city, county, and/or state agencies for consideration and implementation. - 6.
-The transportation corridor studies listed below are not in any order of priority and may begin if adequate labor and resources are available: - ✤ CBD parking and traffic circulation - Tillotson Ave.
-(White River Blvd.
-To Bethel Avenue) - Centennial Avenue (Wheeling Avenue to MLK) - McGalliard Road (Tillotson to Bypass)

-Other study areas may arise in conjunction with the scoping of projects in the Transportation Plan.

-- 7. Participate in State Corridor Studies and the State Long Range Transportation Plan. - 8.
+Transportation corridor studies may begin if adequate labor and resources are available: Other study areas may arise in conjunction with the scoping of projects in the Transportation Plan. - 7.
+Participate in State Corridor Studies and the State Long Range Transportation Plan. - 8.
 Conduct studies and/or analysis of the existing system and transportation options to improve access to essential services particularly for underserved populations in keeping with the Ladders of Opportunity planning emphasis area.

-02 LAND USE & TRANSPORTATION COORDINATION
+600-02 LAND USE & TRANSPORTATION COORDINATION

-- 1. Work activities aimed at coordinating/combining the Comprehensive Land Use Plan and the Transportation Plan to achieve consistency between transportation infrastructure projects and planned growth and economic development plans for areas such as business/industrial parks, downtown Muncie and the I-69 Corridor.
-Work will continue on implementing the new TogetherDM Comprehensive Plan and development areas that will impact the transportation system, including the Prairie Creek area and Downtown Muncie. - 2.
-Work will continue on plan implementation activities including revisions to the Subdivision and Zoning Ordinances, coordinated with work conducted to update the Transportation Plan and the city and county thoroughfare plans, capital improvement plans, and a comprehensive design manual for streets, bike/ped facilities, ADA compliance, drainage, access, etc. for all LPA's in the MPA.
+1. Work activities aimed at coordinating/combining the Comprehensive Land Use Plan and the Transportation Plan to achieve consistency between transportation infrastructure projects and planned growth and economic development plans for areas such as business/industrial parks, downtown Muncie and the I-69 Corridor.
+Work will continue on implementing the new TogetherDM Comprehensive Plan and development areas that will impact the transportation system, including the Prairie Creek area and Downtown Muncie.

+2. Work will continue on plan implementation activities including revisions to the Subdivision and Zoning Ordinances, coordinated with work conducted to update the Transportation Plan and the city and county thoroughfare plans, capital improvement plans, and a comprehensive design manual for streets, bike/ped facilities, ADA compliance, drainage, access, etc. for all LPA's in the MPA.
 Work will also be conducted dealing with sustainability initiatives, updating the Muncie Action Plan, and carrying out the Muncie Action Plan.

-03 ADA TRANSITION PLANS PART II
+600-03 ADA TRANSITION PLANS PART II